Skip to main content

 Understanding the Structure of Your Rapyd Cloud Account

-A clear breakdown of how plans, environments, subscriptions, and sites all connect.
+A clear breakdown of how teams, subscriptions, plans, environments, and sites all connect.

 When you use Rapyd Cloud, your hosting experience is built around a flexible and transparent structure.
-This guide explains how the core entities in your account—subscriptions, plans, environments, and sites—relate to each other and what role each one plays.
+This guide explains how the core entities in your account relate to each other and what role each one plays: teams, subscriptions, plans, environments, and sites.

 Whether you're managing one site or scaling across multiple projects, understanding this structure will help you make informed decisions about your resources, billing, and site management.